Do you want to get a better sense of your financial health now?

 Total $60,000 100% 5.5%

-Your goal would be to reduce your higher-cost debt, that is, loan 1.
+Your goal would be to reduce your higher-cost debt, loan 1.
 You would first target reducing the $25,000 loan outstanding.
-In considering net worth, you want your assets to be a larger amount than your liabilities.
-Your investments should be ideally earning returns above your cost of interest.
+In considering net worth, you want your assets to be larger than your liabilities.
+Your investments should ideally earn returns above your cost of interest.

-For example, stocks generate higher pretax returns of 9% over the long term, or 6%-7% aftertax returns.
-Therefore, you should look to carry debt at lower costs than stock returns.
+For example, stocks generate higher pretax returns of 9% over the long term or 6%-7% after-tax returns.
+Therefore, you should carry debt at lower costs than stock returns.

 10. Solvency Ratio

-Could you pay all of your debt using existing assets if you had to due to unforeseen events?
-This ratio helps you to determine if you can take care of your obligations.
+Could you pay all your debt using existing assets if you had to due to unforeseen events?
+This ratio helps determine if you can take care of your obligations.

 Solvency Ratio = Net Worth/ Total Assets